sheryvnelson/Doppler-Radar-Signal-Processing/README.md

 - MATLAB simulations of Doppler radar signals
 - Real-time implementation of signal processing.
 - Use of radar sensors (Sense2GoL Pulse).
+## Project Summary
+This repository contains MATLAB scripts and deliverables related to my Master’s thesis.
+The project demonstrates Doppler radar signal processing through MATLAB simulations and analysis using radar sensor (Sense2GoL Pulse).

+## Repository Structure
+- /matlab – MATLAB scripts for data extraction, frame storage, frame comparison, and speed estimation.
+- /deliverables/ – Deliverables such as plots and processed data.

+## Instructions
+### MATLAB (R2024b)
+1. Open the /matlab/ folder
+2. Run 'extract_raw_data.m' to load radar raw data
+3. Use 'framestorage.m' to Stores 10 radar frames and their corresponding signals for  analysis
+4. 'framecomparison.m' for I/Q signals and FFTs frame analysis and comparison
+5. Run 'Speed_Comparison.m' for Estimates and compare the  Doppler speed estimation